pacs-course/pacs-examples/Examples/src/GenericFactory/README.md

 #What do you lean with this example#
 - An example of a generic implemetation of the *object factory* design pattern.
 The key for a plugin-type architecture and, in general, useful when you have to select an element of a hierarchy of polymorphic object run time;
 - The use of generic programming to build a model for various implementations;
-- The use of *variadic templates* to pass to a function a variable number of arguments;
+- The use of *variadic templates* to pass a variable number of arguments to a function;
 - The creation of *exceptions* using the tools provided by the standard library;
 - The *Singleton* design pattern.
+Object factories are indeed often (but not necessarily) implemented as Singletons since you want to be sure that the same factory provided objects in all your code.
+Remember that just making a class a Singleton does not guarantedd 100% that you have only one instance of the object in your code, it also depend on the linking process if you use the factory in shared libraries loaded dynamically.
+But is is an additional safeguard.
+The safest way is to make you factory a Singleton *and* a global(namespace) variable, as we will see in the example `NumericalQuadrature`.